When I was younger, I played a lot of board games with my friends, Monopoly included.

-Clean it (or hire a cleaning service).
-Some sellers are really nice and will hire cleaners to give the house a once over after they move out.
+Some sellers are nice and will hire cleaners to give the house a once over after they move out.
 Others will leave garbage cans full of trash (when we moved into our second home, two huge garbage cans full of trash were left behind!).
-So be prepared to clean up or hire yourself a cleaning crew to do the job for you.
+Be prepared to clean up or hire yourself a cleaning crew to do the job for you.

-Submit a change of address form with the post office.
-You can do it online here or call it in (1-800-ASK-USPS) for $1.05 or do it in person at your local post office with a PS Form 3575 for free.
+Once you move you’ll need to change your address with the post office.
+You can do it online, over the phone (1-800-ASK-USPS) for $1.05, or do it in person at your local post office with a PS Form 3575 for free.

-Ensure utilities are turned on and in your name.
 Most utilities won’t be shut off because they won’t know the ownership of the house has changed hands!
-Call up the utilities and inform them that you purchased the home, the date the utilities should’ve been transferred, and be ready to supply a HUD-1 as proof of closing.
+Call up the utility companies and inform them that you purchased the home, the date the utilities should’ve been transferred, and be ready to supply a Closing Disclosure as proof of closing.